 The word count excludes the title page, abstract, tables, acknowledgements and contributions and the references.

 Please note: Maximum word counts are strictly enforced and manuscripts that exceed these guidelines are usually rejected.

 If you are not a native English speaker and would like assistance with your paper there is a professional editing service available.

-Review articles should provide concise in-depth reviews of both established and new areas in sports medicine.
+Review articles should provide in-depth (in the order of 4000-5000 words) reviews of both established and new areas in sports and exercise medicine.

 Is the review of interest to our core readership?

-BJSM is a clinical journal so the topic must have relevance and some application to clinical practice.
+BJSM is a leading clinical journal so the topic must have relevance to clinicians.
 Ask the key question "will the findings change what practitioners do?"

 The scope of the question and review